"

 Solution – A liquid preparation in which a drug is completely dissolved in a solvent.

-Spatulation – the mixing of powders and semi-solids (ointments, creams, etc.) on an ointment pad or slab using a spatula.
-With this method there is no particle size reduction, so the powders to be mixed must be fine and of uniform size
+Spatulation – The mixing of powders and semi-solids (ointments, creams, etc.) on an ointment pad or slab using a spatula.
+With this method there is no particle size reduction, so the powders to be mixed must be fine and of uniform size.

 Stability – The ability of a compounded preparation to maintain its potency, safety, and physical properties over time.